Rococo (ca. 1715 - 1780)

 The stays are followed by what shapes the skirt: pocket hoops (paniers) or different kinds of padded pillows which are indeed used as pockets).
 Paniers come either as two seperate baskets or joined into a long hoopskirt.
 The paniers are hollow and used as pockets to store and carry items around.
 One or several underskirt(s) follow.
 They conceal and even out the contours of the pocket hoops and the cul de Paris so that the Jube falls nicely.
 Over that, the visible skirt, the floor-long Jube, finds its place.
 The skirts have about 20cm long slashes on both sides of the hip which allows one to put the hands into the pockets.
 The Manteau is the actual "dress" - a floor-long or shorter kind of mantle which is in the Francaise open in the front to show the stomacher underneath is put on.
 It is pinned to the bodice down the front and the gap it leaves is then concealed with the stomacher.

-Engageants to a Robe à l'Anglaise, Bayrisches Landesmuseum, Germany.
+Engageantes to a Robe à l'Anglaise, Bayrisches Landesmuseum, Germany.
 Photo: Epochs of Fashion

-Engageants to a Robe à l'Anglaise, Bayrisches Landesmuseum, Germany.
+Engageantes to a Robe à l'Anglaise, Bayrisches Landesmuseum, Germany.
 Photo: Epochs of Fashion

 The tight sleeves, which were not sewn into the armhole but placed and fixed on top of it, were elbow-length.
-There, a folded up cuff sat, or great flounces of fine lace or delicate embroidered fabric called Engageants.
+There, a folded up cuff sat, or great flounces of fine lace or delicate embroidered fabric called Engageantes.

 1790, Journal des Luxus und der Moden - Rococo dress fashion